Generic Name: desmopressin (DES-moe-PRES-in)

 - Carbamazepine, chlorpromazine, lamotrigine, narcotic analgesics (eg, codeine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), oxybutynin, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or tricyclic antidepressants (eg, imipramine) because the risk of fluid overload with low blood sodium levels may be increased

+This may not be a complete list of all interactions that may occur.
 Ask your health care provider if DDAVP may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use DDAVP: